ravinderjangra/safe-authenticator-mobile/README.md

 * [Using Native Libraries in Xamarin.Android](https://docs.microsoft.com/en-us/xamarin/android/platform/native-libraries)
 * [Referencing Native Libraries in Xamarin.iOS](https://docs.microsoft.com/en-us/xamarin/ios/platform/native-interop)

-## Copyrights

-Copyrights in the SAFE Network are retained by their contributors.
-No copyright assignment is required to contribute to this project.

 ## Further help

 Get your developer related questions clarified on [SAFE Dev Forum](https://forum.safedev.org/).
 If you're looking to share any ideas or thoughts on the SAFE Network you can reach out on [SAFE Network Forum](https://safenetforum.org/)